can123oz/design-patterns/README.md

 To install the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your/repository.git`
+1. Clone the repository: `git clone https://github.com/can123oz/design-patterns.git`
-2. Navigate to the project directory: `cd project-directory`
+2. Navigate to the project directory: `cd design-patterns`
 3. Build the project with Maven (skipping tests): `mvn clean package -DskipTests`
 4. Build the Docker image: `docker build -t your-image-name .`